Most Common Early Signs Of Pregnancy

 What should you do?: Get a supportive bra.
 Talk to a professional who can help you with fittings — and be sure to leave a little extra room (in case they keep growing!).

-Darkening areolas (the area around the nipples) can appear as early as a week or two after conception, like so many early pregnancy symptoms, this one is also a result of hormonal surges.
+Darkening areolas (the area around the nipples) can appear as early as a week or two after conception.
+Like so many early pregnancy symptoms, this one is also a result of hormonal surges.

 Why it happens?: The darkening of the area around your nipples happens because of your surging pregnancy hormones.
 Your body is preparing your breasts to feed your baby (which is a good thing!).

 Is it common?: Darker areolas will be one of the first changes you'll notice, and it's extremely common.
-Some women even notice bumps (that look like goose-bumps) called Montogomery tubercles that help lupricate your nipples (you'll love this when you're nursing!).
+Some women even notice bumps (that look like goose-bumps) called Montogomery tubercles that help lubricate your nipples (you'll love this when you're nursing!).
 For better (and worse), your areolas may grow and the color may deepen as your pregnancy progresses.
 Sometimes the changes are forever and other times, they're not.

 What should you do?: Before you call your doctor, the deepening color of your nipples shouldn't be a cause for concern.
 It's common and harmless but if you're really worried, your doctor should have a look.

 Light bleeding may occur 5 to 10 days after conception; this is called "implantation bleeding" and it is a sign that the embryo has implanted itself in the uterine wall (home for the next nine months).

 Why it happens?: It means you've got a baby on the way!
 A few days after conception, the fertilized egg will start digging into the walls of your uterus (but don't worry, it's not painful).
 This is a good thing: It means baby's getting ready to grow.

 Is it common?: Spotting might not happen for every mom-to-be, but that doesn't mean you should ring the alarm if it happens to you.